gura-lang/gura-lang.github.io/library-reference/chapter-04.md

 printf('%.5f', 1 / 3) .. prints "0.33333"
 </code></pre>
 <p>
-For other specifiers, it has no effect.
+It has no effect with other specifiers.
 </p>
 <p>
 <div><strong style="text-decoration:underline">println</strong></div>